 Note: If you expect your users to regularly utilize screen sharing on Teams Video, we recommend that you change the default Teams Video Critical Status Threshold from 7 FPS to 1 FPS.

 URL Thresholds

-The following table lists the thresholds that you can configure for the URL workload, the default values, and the type of notification that VDX Monitoring raises when the threshold is exceeded.
+The following table lists the thresholds that you can configure for the URL workload, the default values, and the type of alert that is raised when the threshold is exceeded.

 Table 56: Default Thresholds for URL